 How To Use The Christmas Tree Alphabet Sorting Activity

-There are a variety of ways that we have used Alphabet Sorting Activities.
+There are a variety of ways to use Alphabet Sorting Activities.

 The easier option to use the Christmas tree alphabet sorting activity is to use one sorting mat at a time.
 Lay out all of the letters, or a large portion of the letters.
 Your preschoolers can sort through the letter cards to find the correct matching letters to place on the Christmas tree alphabet sorting mats.
 As soon as your kids finish one mat, they can move on to the next one.

 Feel free to have your kids sort the letters in alphabetical or random order for this fun letter recognition educational activity.

-Another fun way to use the Christmas tree alphabet sorting activity works when you have a larger space for alphabet sorting.
-Simply place the letter mats on a surface and have the letter cards in a stack like a deck of cards.
+Another fun way to use the Christmas tree alphabet sorting activity requires a larger space for alphabet sorting.
+Simply place the letter mats on a surface and stack the letter cards like a deck of cards.
 Your kids can pull a letter card from the deck one by one and place the letter on the matching Christmas tree alphabet card.

 You can also pull out specific letters to work on, such as reversals like b and d or p and q.